CHEMOUT: CHEMical complexity in star-forming regions of the OUTer Galaxy. V. Chemical composition gradients as a function of the galactocentric radius: Analysis methods

-As a detection criterion, we have considered a line as detected if the signal-to-noise ratio (SNR) is greater than 3 \citep[an estimation of the rms noise is given in][]{fontani2022chemout}, while the detection is considered as tentative for $2.5\leq\text{SNR}\leq3$.
-If a line is undetected (e.g., SNR~$\leq 2.5$) \textsc{MADCUBA} provides a $3\sigma$ upper limit estimate to the line integrated intensity from Eq.
+As a detection criterion, we considered a line as detected if the signal-to-noise ratio (S/N) is greater than three \citep[an estimation of the rms noise is given in][]{fontani2022chemout}, while the detection is considered as tentative for $2.5\leq\text{S/N}\leq3$.
+If a line is undetected (e.g., S/N~$\leq 2.5$), \textsc{MADCUBA} provides a $3\sigma$ upper limit estimate to the line's integrated intensity from Eq.
 (29) of \citet{martin2019spectral}.
-The upper limit on the integrated intensity is converted into a column density upper limit using the SLIM parameters $T_\text{ex}$ and $\theta_\text{S}$.
+The upper limit on the integrated intensity is converted into a column-density upper limit using the SLIM parameters $T_\text{ex}$ and $\theta_\text{S}$.
 For these estimates, the average FWHM for each species across the sample was adopted (Sect.~\ref{dis:widths}).
 This approach assumes that different molecules trace gases with different physical, kinematic, and excitation conditions.

-The total column densities derived from transitions observed at frequencies corresponding to beam sizes different from 28$''$ (i.e., the largest beam size among the IRAM 30m telescope spectral windows) have been rescaled by a factor of $(\frac{\theta_\text{beam}}{28''})^2$.
-For H$_2$CO and CH$_3$OH, the column densities have been estimated assuming a specific angular emission size (see Table~\ref{tab:abund2}, and Sect.~\ref{sect:updates}).
+The total column densities derived from transitions observed at frequencies corresponding to beam sizes different from 28$''$ (i.e., the largest beam size among the IRAM 30 m telescope spectral windows) have been rescaled by a factor of $(\frac{\theta_\text{beam}}{28''})^2$.
+For H$_2$CO and CH$_3$OH, the column densities were estimated assuming a specific angular emission size (see Table~\ref{tab:abund2}, and Sect.~\ref{sect:updates}).
 In cases where the emission size exceeds 28$''$, no correction was applied, under the assumption of uniform emission within the beam.
 Conversely, when the source size is smaller than 28$''$, the same scaling factor was applied to account for beam dilution effects.
-The estimation of the molecular fractional abundances has been performed using:
+The estimation of the molecular fractional abundances has been performed using

 where $N_\text{tot}$ is the total molecular column density, and $N_{\text{H}_2}$ is the H$_2$ column density (see Sect.~\ref{sect:continuummethods}).